-I was born in the south (South Jersey) on Christmas Day in 1964, arriving early – probably because I heard all the fun my four siblings were having with their new toys and wanted in on the action.
-I dreamed from a young age of playing for a living for the Philadelphia Phillies or Philadelphia Eagles, but first played baseball and football for Colgate University in upstate New York.
+I was born in the south (South Jersey) on Christmas Day in 1964, arriving early – probably because I heard all the fun my five siblings were having with their new toys and wanted in on the action.
+I dreamed from a young age of playing for a living for the Philadelphia Phillies or Eagles, but first played baseball and football for Colgate University in upstate New York.
 While there, Dave Yearick, Ed Muccini and I were inspired by two Colgate alums who had invented Trivial Pursuit, to create the prototype for what would become the TriBond game.
-I graduated with a degree in Biology and a no-hitter vs. the powerhouse that was Oswego State College.
+I graduated with a degree in Biology and a no-hitter vs. Oswego State College.
 Colgate dropped its baseball program shortly thereafter.

 I fulfilled a dream of playing professional baseball when I joined the Indianapolis Clowns in 1988.
 Touring the US and Canada and playing 90 semi-pro baseball games in 90 days, the team traveled with circus clowns who entertained fans, and an owner/manager who survived polio and played first base on crutches.
 I wrote a screenplay based on this, the craziest summer of my life, after I discovered that the 1988 Indianapolis Clowns were the last barnstorming baseball team in American history.
 The team was disbanded after that season.
 After having a hand in the demise of my second baseball team, I signed a contract to play for the Moroleon Industrials in Guanajuato, Mexico.